 The most common form of the “backhand” is to have your elbow bent, so that when you extend your hand backward you’re striking with the outside edge of your palm, in much the same way a baseball bat would strike.
 That’s what the wrist and forearm must do to direct it all properly.

-As far as holding the paddle, there are two main techniques: The “finger-tip method,” where you hold the paddle (usually on top) with your fingers, not any part of your palm/palm side of hand.
-This technique allows for a more powerful smash using wrist snap and power generated from rotation and momentum.
+As far as holding the paddle, there are two main techniques: The “finger–tip method,” where you hold the paddle (usually on top) with your fingers, not any part of your palm/palm side of the hand.
+This technique allows for a more powerful smash using wrist snaps and power generated from rotation and momentum.

-You don’t need many bad habits or techniques when picking up a pair of tennis rackets; however, for this game I recommend that you practice both grips until it becomes second nature.
+You don’t need many bad habits or techniques when picking up a pair of tennis rackets; however, for this game, I recommend that you practice both grips until it becomes second nature.

 When should one have a Weak Grip?